 Car Electrical Problems Troubleshooting Tips

 Unlike a loud engine knock or noisy exhaust, car electrical problems can be harder to diagnose and pinpoint.
-Many functions in your vehicle require a sound electrical connection that relies on a series of wires, a battery, the alternator, and the vehicle’s computer.
+Many functions in your vehicle require a sound electrical connection that relies on a series of wires, the battery, the alternator, and the vehicle’s computer.

 Modern vehicles, in particular, have extremely complex electrical systems, as almost everything the driver interacts with is connected in one way or another to the electrical system.